pramnora/dotnet/README.md

 2> Next, open up a DOS Command Prompt...and, use this to CD-Change Directory...into the 'test' folder.

-3> When inside of the 'test' folder...at the Command Prompt type in...
+3> When inside of the 'test' folder...after the Command Prompt symbol: > type in...

 C:\\desktop\test> dotnet new console  (then, press ENTER key)